Skip to main content

 Now that you have a server, navigate to its console/dashboard (if you're not already there) and start your server.

-Now you are logged in and should see a prompt ending with # (for the root user) or $ (for a regular user) on the last line.
-Your next
+Open the provider's console and authenticate if prompted.
+You should see a prompt ending with # (for the root user) or $ (for a regular user) on the last line.
+Your next step is to complete the basic server setup.

 Securing the Server